 - Center Parcs Le Bois Aux Daims, France – 5 hour 30m

-Obviously there are many other routes into Europe by ferry which leave from Portsmouth, Plymouth and other UK ports.
+Obviously, there are many other routes into Europe by ferry that leave from Portsmouth, Plymouth and other UK ports.
 There are also other Center Parcs which are a bit nearer, but I personally would go for the ones with the better reviews.

 Conclusion - is Center Parcs Europe better and cheaper than Center Parcs UK?

-In terms of reviews and activities, Center Parcs Europe seems to compete well with Center Parcs UK as long as you do some research and choose the better parks.
+In terms of reviews and activities, Center Parcs Europe competes well with Center Parcs UK as long as you do some research and choose the better parks.

 And yes, it would seem to be true that Center Parcs Europe is usually much cheaper than Center Parcs UK for accommodation.